Create Linux and Windows virtual machines (VMs) in seconds and reduce costs.

 Learn about important Azure product updates and announcements

-New Azure Virtual Machines with high-performance local SSD are now generally available
+Azure Virtual Machines DCsv2-series are now available in Southeast Asia

 May 27, 2020